irwandihipiny/mine/README.md

 My research interests are, but not limited to, Computer vision, Pattern recognition and Visual animal biometrics.
 I also <a href="https://github.com/irwandihipiny/mine/wiki/doodles">doodles</a>.

+Interested in pursuing an Msc or a PhD?
+Drop me an email.

 I can be contacted at mhihipni at unimas dot my

-Interested in pursuing an Msc or a PhD?
-Drop me an email

 ### Projects:
 <details open>